-Once the initial Notice of Pending Custody Proceeding Involving Indian Child is sent as required, send notice to the same listed persons and Tribes as follows:
+Once the initial Notice of Pending Custody Proceeding Involving "Indian Child" is sent as required, send notice to the same listed persons and Tribes as follows:

-- Unless or until a tribe confirms a child is not a member or eligible for tribal membership, DFPS will send notice of interim hearings, permanency planning meetings, family group conferencing or similar meetings to all persons and tribes entitled to notice by regular first-class mail; and - If the pleadings are amended, or a final hearing is set, DFPS will send a new Notice of Pending Custody Proceeding Involving Indian Child, with the petition and any additional child and family history information attached, by certified or registered mail, return receipt requested.
+- Unless or until a Tribe confirms a child is not a member or eligible for Tribal membership, DFPS will send notice of interim hearings, permanency planning meetings, family group conferencing or similar meetings to all persons and Tribes entitled to notice by regular first-class mail; and - If the pleadings are amended, or a final hearing is set, DFPS will send a new Notice of Pending Custody Proceeding Involving "Indian Child," with the petition and any additional child and family history information attached, by certified or registered mail, return receipt requested.
 25 U.S.C. § 1912(a); 25 C.F.R. § 23.111.
+As with the original petition, the return receipt should be filed with the court and entered as an exhibit at trial.

-D. Indian Child Determination
+E. "Indian Child" Determination

-A tribe's determination regarding the child's status is conclusive and a "State court may not substitute its own determination regarding a child's membership or eligibility for membership in a Tribe or a parent's membership in a Tribe."
-25 C.F.R. § 23.108(b).
-Certain factors relied upon by courts in the past in determining whether a case is subject to ICWA are expressly excluded from this determination, including: a family's involvement with the tribe and cultural, social, religious or political activities; the child's blood quantum, or whether the parent ever had custody.
-25 C.F.R. § 23.103(c).
-If the only identified tribe confirms that a child is neither a member nor eligible for membership, this evidence can support a request that the court find that the ICWA does not apply.
+A Tribe's determination regarding the child's status is conclusive and a "state court may not substitute its own determination regarding a child's membership or eligibility for membership in a Tribe or a parent's membership in a Tribe."
+25 C.F.R. § 23.108(b).69 Certain factors relied upon by courts in the past in determining whether a case is subject to ICWA are expressly excluded from this determination, including: a family's involvement with the Tribe and cultural, social, religious or political activities, the child's blood quantum, or whether the parent ever had custody.
+25 C.F.R. § 23.103(c).70 If the only identified Tribe confirms that a child is neither a member nor eligible for membership, this evidence supports a request that the court find that ICWA does not apply.
+In re A.W. and M.W., 590 S.W.3d 68 (Tex.
+App.-Texarkana 2019, pet. denied) (trial court did not err in finding ICWA did not apply where Tribe made determination that neither parent nor the children were eligible for membership, despite parents' proof of ancestors being listed in the Dawes Rolls).

-If a Tribe fails to respond after being properly noticed, counsel should first verify that the agency has exercised due diligence to communicate with the Tribe by phone, fax, or e-mail.
-A state court may rely on facts or documentation indicating a Tribal determination or membership or eligibility, such as an enrollment document, to make a determination regarding Indian child status.
-25 C.F.R. § 23.108(c).
+If a Tribe fails to respond after being properly noticed, counsel should first verify that the agency has exercised due diligence to communicate with the Tribe by phone, fax, or email.
+A state court may rely on facts or documentation indicating a Tribal determination or membership or eligibility, such as an enrollment document, to make a determination regarding "Indian child" status.
+25 C.F.R. § 23.108(c).71

-In the more common scenario, when documents showing a tribal determination are not available, a tribe's failure to respond to notice may present a distinct difficulty.
-Once the court confirms by way of report, declaration or testimony on the record that due diligence was used to identify and work with all potential tribes, the Regulations direct the court to "[t]reat the child as an Indian child, unless and until it is determined on the record that the child does not meet the definition of 'Indian child'..."
-25 C.F.R. § 23.
-107(b).
+In the more common scenario, when documents showing a Tribal determination are not available, a Tribe's failure to respond to notice may present a distinct difficulty.
+Once the court confirms by way of report, declaration, or testimony on the record that due diligence was used to identify and work with all potential Tribes, the Regulations direct the court to "[t]reat the child as an Indian child, unless and until it is determined on the record that the child does not meet the definition of 'Indian child'..."
+25 C.F.R. § 23.107(b).72